GEIGEIGEIST/TOTEM/README.md

 ## CASE

-You can use the TOTEM without a case, but [here](/case/) you can find one, I made for it.
+You can use the TOTEM without a case, but [here](/case/) you can find one I made for it.

 ***